clevertree/fan-edits/FanMixes/Ninja Scroll (1993) - Minor Damage/README.md

 # Ninja Scroll: Minor Damage

+A FanEdit featuring additional songs from Ninja Gaiden OST (Xbox)

 ## Description
 Ninja Scroll is a classic with few flaws, but one of them is how women are portrayed loaded with stereotypical character flaws.
 This contrasts with how the men are established as honorable and righteous for better or worse.